Glossary: list of terms

 Humus

-The well decomposed, amorphous, stable fraction of the organic matter in mineral soils with a low specific weight and high surface area; usually composed of many organic compounds of high molecular weight and dark colour.
+The dark, amorphous organic component formed through the decomposition of plant and animal residues by soil microorganisms in mineral soils, with a low specific weight and high surface area; usually composed of many organic compounds of high molecular weight.
 A term often used synonymously with soil organic matter.
-Humus is important for soil fertility, and helps to bind soil particles and aggregates together.
+Humus is a critical component of healthy soils, important for soil fertility and helps to bind soil particles and aggregates together.

 Immobilisation